SolderSplashLabs/WiFi-DipCortex/README.md

 Creates a USB CDC (Serial) port, allowing control of the TI CC3000 Module

-Use a VT100 capable terminal like Putty
+Use a VT100 capable terminal like Putty.
+The .bin file found in the debug directory can be flashed using the built in USB bootloader

 Toolchain
 -------------------------------